Everybody's Golf: Everybody's Golf Field

+was released in 2007 for PlayStation Portable, only in Japan.
+Released in four volumes, each volume focuses on real-life golf courses from different regions in Japan.
+The game is compatible with the GPS accessory and acts as a digital caddie.

-Everybody's Golf Portable 2 (2007)
+Everybody's Golf Portable 2

 Notably, this title came with PSP System Software version 3.96, and is the only place where this firmware version can be found as it was never released online.
 The game was renamed Hot Shots Golf: Open Tee 2 in North America.

-Everybody's Stress Buster (2009)
+Everybody's Stress Buster

-While the game was released as a UMD and PlayStation Network download in Japan and the rest of Asia, it was only a PlayStation Network release in Europe and North America (as Hot Shots Shorties in North America).
-This release was split into four download packs based on colours—Red, Green, Yellow, and Blue—with three games included in each.
+Everybody's Stress Buster, released in Japan as Everybody's Sukkiri, and in North America as Hot Shots Shorties, is a minigame compilation first released in 2009 for PlayStation Portable.
+While the game was released physically in Japan and Southeast Asia, it was a PlayStation Network exclusive in the rest of the world.
+It was split into four download packs—Red, Green, Yellow, and Blue—with three minigames included in each.

-The title is a 12-game minigame collection, rather than a dedicated sports titles such as previous titles in the series.
 Minigames include book sorting, baseball, boxing, and vegetable fighting.
-Certain games can be played with characters from the Everybody's Golf and Tennis games.
+Certain games can be played with characters from the Everybody's Golf and Everybody's Tennis games.

-Everybody's Tennis Portable (2010)
+Everybody's Tennis Portable

 Another tennis game for the PlayStation Portable.
 Renamed in North America as Hot Shots Tennis: Get a Grip.